djanov/starwarsevents/README.md

   * to  use annotations in [doctrine docs][15] prefix them with **@ORM** before putting them in the symfony example @Column becomes **@ORM\Column** in somfony.
 That is because of the use statement in the Entity/Event.php **use Doctrine\ORM\Mapping as ORM;**
   * to use app in prod option not in app.dev first need to clear the cashe for prod: **php app/console cache:clear --env=prod**
   * code generation(CRUD): **php app/console doctrine:generate:crud**
+  * doctrine fixtures if working check: **php app/console doctrine:fixtures:load --help** if the code runs we are ready to import some dummy data. after that use the command again without the --help this command is first purge all the data in the database and put the "new" data what we created.

 Useful information:
 -------------------